Thank you for your feedback, it means a lot to us.

 Below are example reports from HubSpot and Google Analytics.
 The overall traffic trends remain consistent, even though the tools do not display the same number of sessions.

 In HubSpot, sessions encompass a series of analytics activities taken by a visitor to your website.
 Activities can include page views, CTA clicks, events, and more.
 A session expires after 30 minutes of inactivity.
 New sessions begin when a visitor returns to your site after 30 minutes of inactivity or with a new session campaign (e.g., the visitor returns to your site from a different traffic source).
 You can find sessions data in both your sources report and web analytics dashboard.
+Sessions are restarted at midnight in the account's timezone.
+If a user initiates a session at 23.59 and then returns at 00:01 by viewing a page, the previous session ended at midnight, and there has been no visit since then, so this isn't counted as being part of a session.

 In Google Analytics, a session is counted anytime someone reaches your site from a referring source within a given time frame.
 That means that the visitor was on an external site and clicked on a link from a unique source that took them to your site or typed your site into their browser directly.
 A session will end when there has been more than a 30 minute period of inactivity (depending on the session timeout settings).
 Sessions are not restarted at midnight or when new campaign parameters are encountered.
 If a user comes back after a session timeout, it will start a new session.